 Weeds will constantly attack your neatly manicured lawn or flower beds – which is It’s quite offensive.
-Fellow lawn lovers should regularly use preventive methods against these unyielding weeds.
-Its long residue effect will keep your lawn weed-free for about 6 months.
+Fellow lawn lovers should regularly use preventive methods against these stubborn weeds.
+Its long residue effect will keep your lawn weed-free for about six months.

-It’s also advisable to apply Scotts Halt’s weed killer in the dry season as this will naturally inhibit the germination or growth of weeds – but the efficacy of this herbicide is largely not affected the weather.
+It’s also advisable to apply Scotts Halt’s weed killer in the dry season.
+This will naturally inhibit the germination or growth of weeds, but this herbicide’s efficacy is largely not affected by the weather.

-Being the powerful pre-emergent weed killer, Scotts Halts will prevent any nasty chickweed, henbit, crabgrass, etc from sprouting from your established lawn.
-Equally important is that this herbicide won’t kill any of the established flowers or grass in the yard.
+Being the powerful pre-emergent weed killer, Scotts Halts will prevent any nasty chickweed, henbit, crabgrass, etc. from sprouting from your established lawn.
+Equally important is that this herbicide won’t kill any of the selected flowers or grass in the yard.

-Luckily, just like with the Roundup 5725070 weed killer, Scotts Halts is rainproof and thus its effectiveness in killing the weeds in your lawn won’t be affected by rains or wet weather.
-Therefore, I found it to be a powerful all-year-round weed killer including during fall, spring, heat, or rain weathers.
+Luckily, just like with the Roundup 5725070 weed killer, Scotts Halts is rainproof, and thus its effectiveness in killing the weeds in your lawn won’t be affected by rains or wet weather.
+Therefore, I found it to be a powerful all-year-round weedkiller, including during fall, spring, heat, or rainy weather.

-Scotts Halts contains Pendimethalin, which makes it a great selective herbicide to hinder the germination of weed seeds.
-The downside is that you won’t be able to successfully plant any other seeds in 6 months.
+Scotts Halts contains Pendimethalin, which makes it a tremendous selective herbicide to hinder weed seeds’ germination.
+The downside is that you won’t be able to plant any other seeds in 6 months successfully.

-Therefore, Scotts Halt’s herbicide will only inhibit the growth of new weeds but won’t kill the already grown weeds.
-But it has a long residue effect (roughly 6 months) but it won’t harm other grown plants, crops, and flowers.
+Therefore, Scotts Halt’s herbicide will only inhibit new weeds’ growth but won’t kill the already grown weeds.
+But it has a long residue effect (roughly six months), but it won’t harm other grown plants, crops, and flowers.

-Next up on best weed killer for lawns is Roundup 5725070 that’s fast-acting (kills weeds in 3 hours) for extended weed control.
-It’s a double-action formula and thus kill the weeds will foliage and prevents seeds from sprouting for 4 months.
+Next up on best weed killer for lawns is Roundup 5725070, that’s fast-acting (kills weeds in 3 hours) for extended weed control.
+It’s a double-action formula, and thus destroy the weeds will foliage and prevent seeds from sprouting for four months.

-If you’re in the rainy or wet areas, Roundup 5725070 will avoid wetting/ washing away/ being diluting for roughly 10 minutes.
-Besides, this herbicides come ready-to-use and not as a concentrate that requires mixing.
+If you’re in the rainy or wet areas, Roundup 5725070 will avoid wetting/ washing away/diluting for roughly 10 minutes.
+Besides, these herbicides come ready-to-use and not as a concentrate that requires mixing.

 Roundup 5725070 will exterminate broad-leafed weeds attacking them from their roots upwards – in just 3 hours.
 It’s also easy to use – has an extendable wand and detailed application guide.

 Roundup 5725070 is a dual-action formula.
-This means that it’s both a pre-emergent (kills weed sprouts before emerging from the soil) and a post-emergent (kills existent weeds) – all for about 4 months.
-Further, the weed killer will be rain-proof for about 10 minutes – this means that it’ll be effective if the rains won’t start in 10 minutes of its application.
+This means that it’s both a pre-emergent (kills weed sprouts before emerging from the soil) and a post-emergent (kills existing weeds) – all for about four months.
+Further, the weed killer will be rain-proof for about 10 minutes – this means that it’ll be useful if the rains won’t start in 10 minutes of its application.

 The weed killer has a quick action time – you’ll see positive results (weeds dying) within 3 hours after applying the Roundup 5725070 formula.
-Also, the formulation will dry (wither) all the sprayed weeds in just 2 days because it’ll destroy them both from the root and the foliage (leaves).
+The formulation will also dry (wither) all the sprayed weeds in just two days because it’ll destroy them both from the root and the foliage (leaves).

-As a broad-spectrum herbicide, Roundup 5725070 will kill all weeds effectively on the edges of various hard surfaces including sidewalk, patios, decorative rocks, natural fence, or driveway, wall cracks while leaving your grass intact.
-However, the residue of this herbicide won’t affect the PH (acidity or basicity) of the soil in your lawn.
+As a broad-spectrum herbicide, Roundup 5725070 will kill all weeds effectively on the edges of various hard surfaces, including sidewalk, patios, decorative rocks, natural fence, or driveway, wall cracks while leaving your grass intact.
+However, this herbicide’s residue won’t affect the ph (acidity or basicity) of the soil in your lawn.

-On safety, the herbicide is very safe weed killer to use – both for humans and pets.
+On safety, the herbicide is a very safe weed killer to use – both for humans and pets.
 For example, the herbicide won’t irritate the human respiratory system or skin.
-Further, it’s safe to the environment, children, cats, your lovely fish, and dogs.
+Further, it’s safe for the environment, children, cats, your lovely fish, and dogs.

 So, what area will the Ortho GroundClear cover?
-Well, here is the outline; – 32 oz. (for 75 square feet), 1 gallon (for 300 square feet), and 2 gallons (for 600 square feet).
-However, use a more generous measure of the herbicide, if the lawn is heavily infested with weeds.
+Well, here is the outline; – 32 oz. (for 75 square feet), One gallon (for 300 square feet) and 2 gallons (for 600 square feet).
+However, use a more generous measure of the herbicide if the lawn is heavily infested with weeds.

-The herbicide has a quick action time (roughly 4 hours) and the weeds will have dried in the next 3 days after the initial application.
-But the chemical will leave a residue that may affect the soil and thus to plant other crops or grass, you must wait for like 3 days.
+The herbicide has a quick action time (roughly 4 hours), and the weeds will have died in the next three days after the initial application.
+But the chemical will leave a residue that may affect the soil, and thus to plant other crops or grass, you must wait for like three days.

 Ortho GroundClear is also rainproof for about 1 hour.
-Therefore, if you apply the herbicide 1 hour prior to starting of the rain, then the active ingredients will have been taken up into the plant’s system.
-The herbicide will prevent the weed infestation including shrubs and grasses for about 1 year.
+Therefore, if you apply the herbicide 1 hour before starting the rain, then the active ingredients will have been taken up into the plant’s system.
+The herbicide will prevent weed infestation, including shrubs and grasses, for about one year.